AlexBuzmion/LayOff/README.md

 | `FPSDisplay.cs` | Displays FPS on HUD. |
 | `MaterialData.cs` | Scriptable object that stores material-related data. |

+<h2>Usage</h2>

+<p>Launch the game, click `Create Room` and update the number of players that will join (1-4 only).
+After the game countdown, all players will be spawned in the office/world.
+Use the traps to hinder your opponents and be the first to escape!</p>

 <h2>Script Logic and Flow Explained</h2>

 <!-- SCENARIO1 -->